These are the best laptops you can buy in June 2021: Dell XPS, ASUS ROG, HP Spectre, and more!

-Dell reintroduced a 17-inch XPS laptop in the first half of 2020, almost 10-year after we saw the last model.
+Dell reintroduced a 17-inch XPS laptop in the first half of 2020, almost 10 years after we saw the last model.
 Offering all of the best features that we have seen on the recent XPS lineup, the XPS 17 simply enlarges the package.
-It is available with up to a 10th-gen Intel Core-i9 processor and an NVIDIA GeForce RTX 2060 GPU making it an apt device for creative professionals and casual gamers.
+It’s available with up to a 10th-gen Intel Core-i9 processor and an NVIDIA GeForce RTX 2060 GPU making it an apt device for creative professionals and casual gamers.
 Additionally, you can expect the premium XPS styling, including the super-slim bezels, which reduces the laptop’s overall footprint down to a 15-inch notebook.
-This notebook is also a serious competitor if you are looking for a solid Windows alternative to the MacBook Pro 16.
+This notebook is also a serious competitor if you’re looking for a solid Windows alternative to the MacBook Pro 16.

 A lightweight yet powerful laptop, the Acer Swift 3 comes at an affordable price of under $700.
-It isn’t the most premium ultrabook, but it is certainly the best laptop that you can put your money on if you don’t want to go overboard with your budget.
+It isn’t the most premium ultrabook, but it’s certainly the best laptop you can put your money on if you don’t want to go overboard with your budget.
 It comes with a 14-inch full-HD IPS display and is powered by the AMD Ryzen 7 4700U octa-core processor, 8GB LPDDR4 RAM and a 512GB NVMe SSD.
-The laptop also features a backlit keyboard, a fingerprint scanner, Wi-Fi 6, and built-in Alexa voice assistant.
+The laptop also features a backlit keyboard, a fingerprint scanner, Wi-Fi 6, and Alexa voice assistant built-in.
 If you care about Thunderbolt, the Acer Swift 3 is also available with the new Intel 11th-gen Core-i7 CPU with a Thunderbolt 4 port and Intel EVO certification.

 Best Chromebook: Acer Chromebook Spin 713

 Chromebooks are usually the best option for school and college students since they are usually cheap.
 Not the Acer Spin 713 though.
-It is one of the most powerful, pricey, and best Chromebooks out there.
-Since it is expensive, it also comes with powerful 10th-gen Intel CPU options going all the way from Core i3 to a Core i7.
+It’s one of the most powerful, pricey, and best Chromebooks out there.
+Since it’s expensive, it also comes with powerful 10th-gen Intel CPU options going all the way from Core i3 to a Core i7.
 It also comes with a 13.5-inch 2256×1504 touchscreen, a 128GB NVMe SSD, and 8GB of LPDDR4 RAM, making it the fastest one out there.
-The Acer Spin 713 is also Project Athena certified, which means that it has a seal of approval from Intel when it comes to performance and battery life.
+The Acer Spin 713 is also Project Athena certified, which means it has a seal of approval from Intel when it comes to performance and battery life.